Triplex Sales — Engineering Tools

 PSI

 Calculations use the Darcy-Weisbach equation with iterative Colebrook-White friction factor for turbulent flow (Re ≥ 4000) and Hagen-Poiseuille for laminar flow (Re < 2300).
 Tube IDs per the 3-A Sanitary Standards / ASME BPE.
 Fitting losses based on published K-values for sanitary fittings.
-Elevation head = ρgh converted to pressure units.
+Pressure and head are shown together: PSI ↔ feet of head in Imperial, and kPa ↔ meters of head in Metric.
+Elevation head = ρgh converted between equivalent pressure and head units.
 Results are engineering estimates — consult a qualified process engineer for critical system design.

 How to use